elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "_if", abort with "_It's 'Decide IF.'
+`If the rider's token is not "_if", abort with "It's 'Decide IF.'
 We always say, 'Decide IF'.
 Got it?_" and the rider; exit.`

 `Move the rider (compiler rules).`